-Beginning August 1, 2006, we will make payments of interest on the fixed rate Bonds semi-annually on February 1 and August 1 of each year, or, if that day is not a business day, the following business day (each, a "semi-annual payment date").
-In addition, beginning May 1, 2006, we will make payments of interest on all floating rate Bonds on February 1, May 1, August 1 and November 1 of each year or, if that day is not a business day, the following business day (each, a "quarterly payment date").
-We refer to each of these dates as a "payment date."
+Beginning August 1, 2006, we will make payments of interest on the Bonds semi-annually on February 1 and August 1 of each year, or, if that day is not a business day, the following business day (each, a "payment date").
 So long as the Bonds are in book-entry form, on each payment date, we will make interest and principal payments to the persons who are the holders of record as of the business day immediately prior to that payment date, which is referred to as the "record date."
-If we issue certificated transition bonds to beneficial owners of the Bonds as described in "The Transition Bonds- Definitive Certificated Transition Bonds" in the accompanying prospectus, the record date will be the last business day of the calendar month immediately preceding the payment date.
+If we issue certificated transition bonds to beneficial owners of the Bonds as described in "The Transition Bonds -Definitive Certificated Transition Bonds" in the accompanying prospectus, the record date will be the last business day of the calendar month immediately preceding the payment date.
 On each payment date, we will pay amounts on outstanding Bonds from amounts available in the collection account and the related subaccounts held by the trustee in the priority set forth under "Credit Enhancement-How Funds in the Collection Account Will Be Allocated" in this prospectus supplement.
 These available amounts, which will include amounts collected by the servicer for us with respect to the transition charges, are described in greater detail under "The Transition Bonds-The Collection Account for the Transition Bonds" in the accompanying prospectus.